 $ sudo docker ps -a

 Kubernetes is the most widely used container management system in the world, and there are plenty of career opportunities surrounding technology.
-If this getting started with Kubernetes tutorial intrigues you and you think you are ready to start a career or jumpstart your existing IT career in the exciting field of cloud computing, you should check out our Certified Kubernetes Administrator Certification Training program.
-You learn everything you need to know to deploy applications in the cloud that perform the fastest and are the most manageable.
+If this Getting Started with Kubernetes Tutorial intrigues you and you think you are ready to start a career or jumpstart your existing IT career in the exciting field of cloud computing, you should check out our DevOps Engineer Master’s or Post Graduate Program in DevOps, offered in collaboration with world-renowned Caltech, might be a new avenue for you to consider.